Postpartum infections: "The Doctor's Plague"

-From the 1600s through the mid-to-late 1800s, the majority of childbed fever cases were caused by the doctors themselves.
+From the 17th century through to the mid-to-late 19th century, the majority of childbed fever cases were caused by the doctors themselves.
 With no knowledge of germs, doctors did not believe hand washing was needed.

 Hospitals for childbirth became common in the 17th century in many European cities.
 These "lying-in" hospitals were established at a time when there was no knowledge of antisepsis or epidemiology, and women were subjected to crowding, frequent vaginal examinations, and the use of contaminated instruments, dressings, and bedding.
 It was common for a doctor to deliver one baby after another, without washing his hands or changing clothes between patients.

 The first recorded epidemic of puerperal fever occurred at the Hôtel-Dieu de Paris in 1646.
-Hospitals throughout Europe and America consistently reported death rates between 20% to 25% of all women giving birth, punctuated by intermittent epidemics with up to 100% fatalities of women giving birth in childbirth wards.
+Hospitals throughout Europe and America consistently reported death rates between 20% and 25% of all women giving birth, punctuated by intermittent epidemics with up to 100% fatalities of women giving birth in childbirth wards.

-In the 1800s Ignaz Semmelweis noticed that women giving birth at home had a much lower incidence of childbed fever than those giving birth in the doctor's maternity ward.
-His investigation discovered that washing hands with an antiseptic, in this case a calcium hypochlorite solution, before a delivery reduced childbed fever fatalities by 90%.
-Publication of his findings was not well received by the medical profession.
-The idea conflicted both with the existing medical concepts and with the image doctors had of themselves.
-The scorn and ridicule of doctors was so extreme that Semmelweis moved from Vienna and, following a breakdown, was eventually committed to a mental asylum, where he died.
+In the early 19th century, Ignaz Semmelweis noticed that women giving birth at home had a much lower incidence of childbed fever than those giving birth in a maternity ward.
+His investigation discovered that washing hands before a delivery with a calcium hypochlorite solution reduced childbed fever fatalities by 90%.
+His findings were not well received by the medical profession, because they conflicted both with existing medical concepts, and with the image doctors had of themselves.
+The scorn and ridicule of doctors was so extreme that Semmelweis moved from Vienna and, following a breakdown, eventually died in a mental asylum.

-Semmelweis was not the only doctor ignored after sounding a warning about this issue: in Treatise on the Epidemic of Puerperal Fever (1795), ex-naval surgeon and Aberdonian obstetrician Alexander Gordon (1752–1799) warned that the disease was transmitted from one case to another by midwives and doctors.
+Semmelweis was not the only doctor ignored after sounding a warning about the problem.
+In his Treatise on the Epidemic of Puerperal Fever (1795), ex-naval surgeon and Aberdonian obstetrician Alexander Gordon (1752–1799) warned that the disease was transmitted from one case to another by midwives and doctors.
 Gordon wrote, "It is a disagreeable declaration for me to mention, that I myself was the means of carrying the infection to a great number of women."

-Thomas Watson (1792–1882), Professor of Medicine at King's College Hospital, London, wrote in 1842: "Wherever puerperal fever is rife, or when a practitioner has attended any one instance of it, he should use most diligent ablution."
+In 1842, Thomas Watson (1792–1882), a professor of medicine at King's College Hospital, London, wrote: "Wherever puerperal fever is rife, or when a practitioner has attended any one instance of it, he should use most diligent ablution."
 Watson recommended handwashing with chlorine solution and changes of clothing for obstetric attendants "to prevent the practitioner becoming a vehicle of contagion and death between one patient and another."